BeamMW/docs-gitbook/dev/confidential-assets/implementation-of-confidential-assets.md

 #### Asset surjection proof

-Derived from the Sigma protocol, where the prover specifies a range of `AssetID` values, and proves that the specified generator with arbitrary blinded factor is one of the generators within that range.&#x20;
+Derived from the Sigma protocol, where the prover specifies a range of `AssetID` values, and proves that the specified generator with arbitrary blinded factor is one of the generators within that range.

 Meanwhile, the verifier generates a list of asset generators for the provided range, methodically subtracting the provided blinded generator from each element on the list.
 The Prover confirms the Sigma protocol by providing the opening of one of the elements for the blinding factor, i.e., the `G` generator.